 The police have the power to issue an interim intervention order if the defendant is present or in custody.
-This will give you protection as soon as the defendant is notified and the protection will be immediate, that is, without the need to go to court first.
+This gives protection as soon as the defendant is notified and the protection will be immediate, that is, without the need to go to court first.

 The police will ask if there are any relevant Family Law Act orders.
 This includes orders, plans, injunctions, undertakings, recognisances or other forms of obligation imposed or agreements made under the Family Law Act 1975 (Cth).
 If so, they will want to see the orders before making an interim intervention order.

-The Court must be convinced it is reasonable to suspect that the defendant will commit an act of abuse.
-Your signed statement [for which you may use an Affidavit (Intervention Order) (Form 45)] is presented in court.
+The Magistrates Court must be convinced it is reasonable to suspect that the defendant will commit an act of abuse.
+The victim's signed statement [for which an Affidavit (Intervention Order) (Form 45) is used] is presented in court.
+Forms are available to download from the website of the Courts Administration Authority.
 According to the instructions on the form itself, it should contain:

-The police (who usually act on your behalf - if not, you or your lawyer or representative) have to show the magistrate that it is more likely than not that the defendant will commit an act of abuse.
+The police (who usually act on a victim's behalf - if not, the victim or their representative) have to show the magistrate that it is more likely than not that the defendant will commit an act of abuse.
 This is called proving the evidence ‘on the balance of probabilities’.
-Your statement is the evidence.
+The victim's statement is the evidence.

-If the police have not issued an interim intervention order then you, your representative or the police may apply to the Court for an intervention order [using the Application for Intervention Order (Form 28)].
+If the police have not issued an interim intervention order then an applicant, their representative or the police may apply to the Magistrates Court for an intervention order [the applicant may use the Application for Intervention Order (Form 28AA) or their representative and the police may use the Application for Intervention Order (Form 28)].
+Forms are available to download from the website of the Courts Administration Authority.
 The application is filed in the Magistrates Court.

 2. Preliminary hearing

-At the preliminary hearing, a magistrate will read your statement and if he or she decides there is enough evidence, an interim intervention order will be made.
-You may not need to attend if your application is made by the police.
-The police or your lawyer will tell you if you should attend.
-If you apply yourself, you must attend.
+At the preliminary hearing, a magistrate will read the applicant's statement and/or hear the evidence, and if he or she decides there is enough evidence, an interim intervention order will be made.
+The applicant may not need to attend if the application is made by the police.
+The police or the applicant's lawyer will advise the applicant if they are required to attend the hearing.
+If the applicant has made a private application (i.e. applied for the order themselves), they must attend.
 The defendant will not be present at this hearing.

 3. Letting the defendant know

 The interim intervention order does not take effect until the police hand it to the defendant personally.
-Once this has been done, it is effective and you can tell the police if it is not obeyed.
+Once this has been done, it is effective and any breaches can be reported to the police.

 4. Determination of the application